roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

 I have included all the required operations within a class called `Neo`, that also includes the connection to the database, the disconnection and two method to execute unspecified statement inside Neo4J.
 This approach exploits the environment variables to avoid hard-coding the sensible informations.

-The `free_query` method executes an arbitrary statement to then put the results inside a DataFrame; this data structure is easily manipulable and also avoid us the creation of $n$ data structure to contain the results of the requested operations.
+The `free_query` method executes an arbitrary statement to then put the results inside a DataFrame, bye default the result would be obtained by the `free_query_single` to then return a DataFrame, this because some of the queries return statement; this data structure is easily manipulable and also avoid us the creation of $n$ data structure to contain the results of the requested operations.
 Additionally, `free_query_single` serves as a shortcut to the `single()` method provided by `neo4j` library, for the statement returning a single result.

 All the methods in this class includes documentation, that can be easily transformed into `.md` file with [this simple script](https://github.com/roccobalocco/MD_Doc_Gen).